1pani/1pani.github.io/_posts/2020-05-27-merchant-name-cleaning.md

 #### TF-IDF

-To calculate TF-IDF scores, we multiply the amount of times a term appears in a single document (Term Frequency or TF) by the significance of the term to the whole corpus (Inverse Document Frequency or IDF) — the more documents a word appears in, the less valuable that word is thought to be in differentiating documents from one another.
+To calculate TF-IDF scores, we multiply the number of times a term appears in a single document (Term Frequency or TF) by the significance of the term to the whole corpus (Inverse Document Frequency or IDF) — the more documents a word appears in, the less valuable that word is thought to be in differentiating documents from one another.

 [Take a gander here](www.tfidf.com) if you are interested in the math behind calculating TF-IDF scores.